aliyavarguluzada/FileWatcher/README.md

 Used System.Windows.Forms.Timer for setting up the timer.

-Used System.IO.FileSystemWatcher for raising event when a change in directory occurs.
+Used System.IO.FileSystemWatcher for raising event when a change occurs in the directory.

 Used TPL for keeping window responsive.